A Guide to Tax Resolution: Solving IRS Problems

 - Recognize how to use the bankruptcy laws.

-- Identify how the bankruptcy laws relate to your tax problems.
+- Identify how the bankruptcy laws relate to different tax problems.

-- Recognize a variety of frequently asked questions (FAQs) regarding tax-related matters.
+- Recognize a variety of frequently asked questions (FAQs) regarding tax-collection related matters.

 Final examination expiration date: